steve0511/resty-redis-cluster/README.md

 9. Support authentication.

+10. Support eval command with zero or one key

-10. Also verified working properly in AWS elasticache.
+11. Also verified working properly in AWS elasticache.

 ### installation